 ON THIS PAGE: You will find a list of common tests, procedures, and scans that doctors use to find the cause of a medical problem.
 Use the menu to see other pages.

-This section describes options for diagnosing Ewing sarcoma.
-Not all tests listed below will be used for every person.
+There are many tests used for diagnosing Ewing sarcoma.
+Not all tests described here will be used for every person.
 The doctor may consider these factors when choosing a diagnostic test:

 The type of cancer suspected